lakrestofer/spbased/README.md

 - [ ] finish user commands to interact with cli

 ## Description
 Spbased is a content agnostic spased repetition tool.
 It only knows about the notion of a generic "review item", an object with an id, parameters for the spased repetition algorithm, a specific "item type", and a "data" field.
 That's it.

 - review item
   - id
   - review parameters (difficulty, stability, date of last review etc)
   - review item type
     - foreign id to
-  - generic data field (string. can store json, some id, whatever)
+  - generic json data field
-    - The data field is just a string.
-It is up to the user to interpret the data.
   - other metadata (updated at, created at etc)
   - tags

 - For a review item to be useful, it needs an associated item type.

-- register one or several items types
-  - item type
-    - name
-    - program that is used for "reviewing" a specific review item.
-      - expects the contents of the data field
-      - returns

 - each review item may have one or more tags associated with it as well